© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Ancient settlement E of Lyscombe Bottom is a scheduled monument protected by Historic England under reference 1004568.
 View the official record →

-Ancient settlement E of Lyscombe Bottom is an archaeological site consisting of the remains of an Iron Age settlement located in Dorset.
+Ancient settlement E of Lyscombe Bottom is a prehistoric settlement located in Dorset, England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1004568.

 Ancient settlement E of Lyscombe Bottom is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1004568.